apereo/cas/docs/cas-server-documentation/developer/Test-Process.md

 For example, a `src/main/java/Extractor.java` type of component would have its test cases inside a `src/test/java/ExtractorTests.java` test class.

+### Integration Tests

 In some scenarios unit tests also run a series of tests against databases, external systems or APIs to verify functionality and correctness of integration.
 For example, a `MongoDbTicketRegistry` type of component would require a MongoDb running instance and special markup and annotations to run tests when that external instance is up and running.
 Structurally speaking, such tests are almost identical to plain vanilla unit tests and may only contain additional decorations and annotations,depending on the test system.

 ### Functional Tests